lhviet204/aws-bootcamp-cruddur-2023/journal/week8.md

 - Implement boostrapping and utilities scripts https://github.com/omenking/aws-bootcamp-cruddur-2023/commit/c0743853bb5f7761c253a4ddb21b7908d1d36724 for local envirornment espeicall on database

 - Implement lambda https://github.com/omenking/aws-bootcamp-cruddur-2023/commit/a1559e12f9791edf17024a7e4ccc545447487979#diff-a2ae174ea6ad8824e8dd9bbbe6235d2a8f51ab4ca4b17c1686750c00b589fa98
     - cruddur-upload-avatar
         + to ensure CORS as HTTP Header configuration https://github.com/omenking/aws-bootcamp-cruddur-2023/commit/f0b1469a1b075acb60762ab108a021d945c24d69#diff-8bb1ceece57f661ba58a537e598e8341708a57e707267ea40b4b3470b1f8a0fb

         revise to parse the UUID https://github.com/omenking/aws-bootcamp-cruddur-2023/commit/577be5a2ded14bb9572ed99892ecc58361956aec#diff-8bb1ceece57f661ba58a537e598e8341708a57e707267ea40b4b3470b1f8a0fb

-    - lambda authorizer
         + to build the layer https://github.com/omenking/aws-bootcamp-cruddur-2023/commit/577be5a2ded14bb9572ed99892ecc58361956aec#diff-15a93ce383061e0d60c29596313d0c887c7bfdc7e8b24cde175e3dce0bc7b917
         + get the AWS CLI to push the layer and attach to the lambda

+    - lambda authorizer
+        + to ensure npm init the source code for packages

+    - process-images
+        + to ensure npm init the source code for packages json

+    - Search //TODO to fix the env of AWS CLI for dev and prod env
-    - Search //TODO to fix the env
+    - Search //TODO to fix the env from FE and BE source code
+    - Think about only allow to upload specific extension of images

 ## Summary
 This week, I've learned about CDK to create AWS Services like Lambda, S3 bucket, IAM roles for Cruddur uploading avatars for User Profiles.
 The concept for now is user uploading images to AWS S3 folder named original, the images will be progressed by lambda with js sharp library to resize the pictures and send back confirmation to our application webhook (?)